ADataDate/Plant_Monitoring/README.md

 ### Hardware
 Part of this workshop will be setting up the hardware.
 Just hold on.
-"Hold on for one more dayee"
+"Hold on for one more dayee".
 Once your project is up and running - navigate to the user menu on the top right side of the  window and slect `Triggers and Alerts`.
 Add a new trigger by naming it and then dragging the board name on the left side of the window into the `if` box.
 Then click on the `then` box and set up your email or phone number.
 When the event you choose happens you'll either get an email or a text message!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Why IoT??